Feature

 Your outlook on life can also affect your stress levels.

-“Even online groups for parents can have a positive effect,” says Lupien.
+“Online groups for parents can also be helpful,” says Lupien.
 “When you have a newborn and aren’t getting any sleep, it’s comforting to get advice and encouragement from other parents.
 It makes you feel like you’re regaining control of the situation.”

 Does lack of time equal stress?

 Though many people blame stress on being short on time, they may be pinpointing the wrong issue.
 “It’s not a lack of time that causes stress but rather the feeling that you have no control over time,” explains Lupien.
-“Some people are extremely busy and constantly running around yet don’t feel the least bit stressed.”
+“There are people who are extremely busy and who always have a jam-packed schedule, yet they aren’t the least bit stressed because they feel they have a handle on things.”

 Are parents more stressed than before?

 It’s hard to deny that parents today are more stressed than in previous generations.
-Increased social pressure, a tougher work–life balance, and shorter marriages are among the many reasons behind this change.
+Increased social pressure, a tougher life-work balance, and shorter marriages are among the many reasons behind this change.

 It’s hard to deny that parents today are more stressed than in previous generations.
-Increased social pressure, a tougher work–life balance, and shorter marriages are among the many reasons behind this change.
+Increased social pressure, a tougher life-work balance, and shorter marriages are among the many reasons behind this change.

 Family dynamics can also have an effect on stress.
-With unions growing shorter, separation and blended families are becoming commonplace, resulting in a lot of changes that have only added to parenting stress.
+With couples splitting up more frequently, separation and blended families are becoming commonplace, resulting in a lot of changes that have only added to parenting stress.
 One American study even found that parents in blended families are more likely to experience depression.
-According to the researchers, these parents juggle multiple roles and feel immense pressure in attempting to be good at them all.
+According to the researchers, these parents juggle multiple roles and feel immense pressure to be good at them all.

-Though society has become safer and dangers are few, parents’ obsession with their children’s safety is another significant source of stress.
+Another nonnegligible source of stress is the predominance of negative news stories.
 “More than ever, parents see danger everywhere they look,” says Sonia Lupien.
-“And the information spread by the media and on the web feeds their fears.”
+“The information spread by the media and online feeds their fears.”

 Parental burnout

 Long-term stress can lead to mental health problems.
-Although the disorder has yet to be officially recognized, some parents suffer from what is referred to as “parental burnout.”
+Although it has yet to be officially recognized, some parents suffer from what is referred to as “parental burnout.”

 According to Belgian researchers Moïra Mikolajczak and Isabelle Roskam, there are three stages of parental burnout.
-First comes a sense of being physically and emotionally drained—parents feel wiped out and at their wits’ end, and everything seems like a challenge.
-Next is emotional detachment, where they begin showing less interest in and affection toward their children.
-By the final stage, they have begun to feel like bad parents.
+First comes a sense of being physically and emotionally drained: the parent feels wiped out and at their wits’ end, and everything feels like a challenge.
+Next is emotional detachment, where they begin showing less interest in and affection toward their child.
+All of this leads to the final stage, where they simply feel like a bad parent.

-To avoid parental burnout, it’s important to set realistic expectations, take time for yourself, and share childcare and household responsibilities with your partner.
+To avoid parental burnout, it’s important to set realistic expectations, take time for yourself, and share childcare and household responsibilities with your partner, including the mental load.
 At the same time, don’t forget to enjoy quality time with your family!

 Parenting stress by the numbers

-According to a Quebec study conducted among parents of children aged 0 to 5 years, dealing with a buildup of responsibilities adds to the stress of being a parent.
+According to a Quebec study conducted among parents of children up to the age of 5, dealing with a buildup of responsibilities adds to the stress of being a parent.

 • Close to half of the parents surveyed said that they often or always felt as if they were running around all day to get everything done.

-• A little over a third claimed that they were often or always exhausted by dinnertime.
+• A little over a third indicated they were often or always exhausted by dinnertime.

 • 55% never or rarely felt that they had enough free time for themselves.